Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-A concussion is an injury to your brain that causes problems with how the brain works.
-It can affect brain tasks like memory, balance, concentration, judgment, and coordination.
+A concussion is an injury to the brain that causes problems with how the brain works.
+It can affect things like memory, balance, focus, decision making, and coordination.

 Copyright © Nucleus Medical Media, Inc.

 Concussions are more common in men.
 Things that raise the risk of this problem are:

 A concussion can cause symptoms that may last for days, weeks, or even longer.
 They may be start right away or a few hours or days after the injury.
 Common physical problems are:

 The doctor will ask about your symptoms, past health, and how injury happened.
 A physical exam will be done.
 This is enough to make the diagnosis.